ava-mc/bachelorproef2022/README.md

       - Execute the command 'node index.js'
 2. Via the provided shell script
       - To make the starting up process easier for our client, we added a shell script that starts the node server file at the right location.
-      - IMPORTANT NOTE: I wanted to make sure that the shell script could work from the desktop, independent of where the directory of the node js file waas located.
+      - IMPORTANT NOTE: I wanted to make sure that the shell script could work from the desktop, independent of where the directory of the node js file was located.
 So, I made sure that my shell script looks for my directory name throughout the whole computer, but stops once it finds the first match.
 However, this depends on the fact that this directory has a unique name!!
 In this case, the unique folder name where my node js file is located is called 'bachelorproef-repo'.
 You could change this to another name, only if you choose a folder name that is unique on your device!
 To change this, change this line in the shell script 'start':

       <img width="446" alt="image" src="https://user-images.githubusercontent.com/91590248/208057902-2bd165b9-5b69-4cfa-9462-61084a949940.png">